Marriage: Partner selection

 There is wide cross-cultural variation in the social rules governing the selection of a partner for marriage.
 There is variation in the degree to which partner selection is an individual decision by the partners or a collective decision by the partners' kin groups, and there is variation in the rules regulating which partners are valid choices.

 The United Nations World Fertility Report of 2003 reports that 89% of all people get married before age forty-nine.
 The percent of women and men who marry before age forty-nine drops to nearly 50% in some nations and reaches near 100% in other nations.

 In other cultures with less strict rules governing the groups from which a partner can be chosen the selection of a marriage partner may involve either the couple going through a selection process of courtship or the marriage may be arranged by the couple's parents or an outside party, a matchmaker.
+The period between a marriage proposal and marriage is also called engagement.

 Age difference

+Since the 1950s, the median age at first marriage in the US has increased by over eight years for each gender, while the age disparity has remained relatively stable.

 Some people want to marry a person that is older or younger than they.
-This may impact marital stability and partners with more than a 10-year gap in age tend to experience social disapproval.
+This may impact marital stability and partners with more than a 10-year age gap tend to experience social disapproval.
 In addition, older women (older than 35) have increased health risks when getting pregnant.

 Social status and wealth

 Some people want to marry a person with higher or lower status than them.
 Others want to marry people who have similar status.
 In many societies, women marry men who are of higher social status.
 There are marriages where each party has sought a partner of similar status.
-There are other marriages in which the man is older than the woman.

-Some persons also wish to engage in transactional relationship for money rather than love (thus a type of marriage of convenience).
+Some persons also wish to engage in transactional relationship for money (thus a type of marriage of convenience).
 Such people are sometimes referred to as gold diggers.
 Separate property systems can however be used to prevent property of being passed on to partners after divorce or death.

 Higher income men are more likely to marry and less likely to divorce.
 High income women are more likely to divorce.